 Use a filter holder that provides an even flow distribution across the filter stain area;

 Design the filter holder arrangement in a way that no condensation of water can occur.
 The temperature at the filter holder shall follow the specification for the entire sample path defined in 12.1.2.2 and shall always remain above 15 °C during the entire brake emissions test.

+Multifilter-Holder

+The usage of multifilter-holders is allowed to improve the measurement quality and time-of-use of the brake emission test-rig.

+For these holders the following requirements apply:

+The manufacturer has to provide information that no negative effect on PM emission factors exist.
+This may be done by correcting losses or provide according and appropriate measurement data.

+All holders shall be mounted in the same housing under the same conditions

+The same flow shall be used for the sampling of different filters

+The limit of consecutively used filtersshall be three to allow measuring for approx. 12h to 16h

+Only one filter shall be used at a time

+…additional provisions to be discussed

 Sampling Filters